jaysylvester/citizen/README.md

         route: {

           // This route cache will expire in 10 minutes, but if a request accesses it
-          // before then, the cache timer will be reset to 10 minutes again
+          // before then, the cache timer will be reset to 10 minutes from now
-          lifespan: 600000,
+          lifespan: 10,
           resetOnAccess: true
         }
     });